Norman with Rod Organ 2, 2005

 The Museum of Modern Art - 1968

 Another influential book from this period was Arte Povera by Germano Celant.
-It introduced Norman to works by Walter de Maria, Michelangelo Pisteletto, Maria Mertz, Joseph Beuys, Bruce Nauman, and other artists whose style resonated with Norman's sensibilities.
+It introduced me to works by Walter de Maria, Michelangelo Pisteletto, Maria Mertz, Joseph Beuys, Bruce Nauman, and other artists whose style resonated with my own sensibilities.

 Cover: Arte Povera